 To account for any time inconsistencies between the input dataset and the policy year, updating factors are used.
 Each monetary variable (i.e. each income component) is updated so as to account for changes in the non-simulated variables that have taken place between the year of the data and the year of the simulated tax-benefit system.
 Updating factors are generally based on changes in the average value of an income component between the year of the data and the policy year.
-For detailed information about the construction of each uprating factor as well as the sources that have been used, see Annex 1.
+For detailed information about the construction of each updating factor as well as the sources that have been used, see Annex 1.

 As a rule, updating factors are provided both for simulated and non-simulated income components present in the input dataset.
 Note however that in the case of simulated variables, the actual simulated amounts are used in the baseline rather than the uprated original variables in the dataset.
 Updating factors for simulated variables are provided so as to facilitate the use of the model in cases when the user wishes to turn off the simulation of a particular variable.
+The list of uprating factors as well as the sources used to derive them can be found in Annex 1.